ladybug_geometry.geometry2d.polygon module¶

 tolerance – The minimum distance that a vertex can be from a line before it is considered colinear.

-Get a copy of this polygon where the vertices are reversed.
+Get a version of this polygon without duplicate vertices.

 Get a polygon that is rotated counterclockwise by a certain angle.